i-aki-y/selfdrivingcar-project4/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-I performed camera calibration in the notebook `./Calibration.ipynb`. In order to perform camera calibration, 20 checkarboard images which taken from different angles are prepared.
+I performed camera calibration in the notebook `./Calibration.ipynb`.
+In order to perform camera calibration, 20 checkarboard images which taken from different angles are prepared.

 The `cv2.calibrateCamera()` function in OpenCV calculates the camera matrix `mtx` and distortion coefficients `dist` from the relation between world coordinate of checkerboard corners and coordinates of checkboard corners in the given image.